JeremiahKaren/35percent.github.io/dulwich-hamlet-stadium.md

 layout: page

 ---
-This is what the Green Dale playing fields in East Dulwich used to look like:
+This is what the Dulwich Hamlet and Green Dale playing fields in East Dulwich used to look like:
 ![](/img/greendale.jpg)
+*Dulwich Hamlet & Green Dale Playing Fields - ca. 15 Hectares of public open space*

-In the early 90s the club owners came to Southwark Council pleading poverty and claiming that the 100 year-old club was unviable and wouldn't be able to survive unless it was given planning to sell some of its ground for redevelopment.
+In the early 90s the club owners came to Southwark Council pleading poverty and claiming that the 100 year-old club was unviable and wouldn't be able to survive unless it was given planning permission to sell some of its ground for redevelopment.

-The Council reluctantly granted planning permission for a Sainsbury's superstore and car park along with consent for a new clubhouse with a health and fitness club, including gym and squash courts.
+The Council reluctantly granted permission for a Sainsbury's superstore and car park along with consent for a new clubhouse with a health and fitness club, including gym and squash courts.

 ![](/img/dhfc2.jpg)

-Now the club's owners (a property developer based on the Isle of Man) have come back to the Council once again pleading viability poverty.
-In its covering letter](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!MOs846oklOp6ieOeJtYFyA%3d%3d!%7d%7d%7d) to the planning application, the club's owner claims _"The current stadium was constructed in the early 1990s to include a full-sized football pitch plus 5-a-side pitches, main stand, clubhouse and health and fitness club, including gym and squash courts.
+Now the club's owner ([Hadley](http://hadleypropertygroup.com/) - a property developer operating using an SPV [registered](http://35percent.org/img/LRegisterDHFC.pdf) on the Isle of Man) has come back to the Council once again pleading viability poverty.
+In its [covering letter](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!MOs846oklOp6ieOeJtYFyA%3d%3d!%7d%7d%7d) to the planning application, the club's owner claims _"The current stadium was constructed in the early 1990s to include a full-sized football pitch plus 5-a-side pitches, main stand, clubhouse and health and fitness club, including gym and squash courts.
 This previous redevelopment of the club was intended to provide a strong and financially sustainable base for DHFC, but in reality the Club has been unable to support the level of ancillary facilities currently provided on site.
 The gym, squash courts and entertainment space have been consistent loss makers that have resulted in a wholly financially insecure future for DHFC."_

 It goes on to explain that these new  "_proposals will also deliver 155 residential units, which will facilitate the stadium’s relocation and redevelopment whilst delivering a vibrant community of affordable and private homes, contributing towards the delivery of much needed housing in the Dulwich area."_